bellmann-engineering/unity_guide/README.md

 This is supposed to walk you through the process of setting up unit testing for your C code using the Unity testing framework.
 We'll start with downloading Unity, writing a simple C function, adding Unity to your project, writing tests, and finally, compiling and running the tests.

+> **Disclaimer:** Unit testing is an advanced practice in software development, and it assumes a strong familiarity with C programming and its syntax.
+Before engaging in unit testing, ensure you have a solid understanding of C and its concepts.
+Mastery of these fundamentals will greatly facilitate your unit testing efforts, which involve writing test code, designing test cases, and analyzing function behavior under various conditions.
+Start with simpler projects if you are new to unit testing and progressively tackle more complex scenarios as you gain experience.

 ## Step 1: Download/Clone Unity from GitHub

 1. Visit the Unity GitHub repository at [https://github.com/ThrowTheSwitch/Unity](https://github.com/ThrowTheSwitch/Unity).